 “A fetus cannot inherit property until it is born.”

-The 12th century Jewish rabbi Maimonides taught that these Talmudic passages in conjunction Exodus 21:22, along with the “first breath” concept (as in Adam) [Genesis 2:7] permitted abortion until the baby’s head had emerged.
-(His work, “The Guide of the Perplexed,” completed in 1190, blended Jewish thought with the teachings of Aristotle, and was used by St. Thomas Aquinas as a seminal source.)
+The twelfth century Jewish rabbi Maimonides, one of the premier influences in the development of modern Jewish understanding, taught that these Talmudic passages in conjunction with the Biblical passages in Exodus 21:22, along with the “first breath” concept (as in Adam) [Genesis 2:7] permitted abortion until the baby’s head had emerged.
+(His work, “The Guide of the Perplexed,” completed in 1190, blended Jewish thought with the teachings of Aristotle.
+The work was so highly regarded that it was also embraced by other non-Jewish theologians, and was even cited by St. Thomas Aquinas as a seminal source.)

 Sibylline Oracles 2, pg.
 339

 Didache, Chapter 2 verse 3

 Letter to Barnabus from the Codex Sinaiticus from unknown author

 Letter to Diognetus [Epistle of Mathetes to Diognetus dates to around 130 A.D. — citation Chapter 5:6]